mcontisc/mcontisc.github.io/_news/announcement_14.md

 related_posts: false
 ---

-<i class="fa-sharp fa-solid fa-person-chalkboard"></i> Upcoming talks at the Vienna Workshop on Migration Modeling. <a href="https://thomasrobiglio.github.io/">Thomas Robiglio</a> will give a presentation on the sociodemographic differences in Austrian migration networks, while my talk will be about the multiscale patterns of migration flows in Austria.
+<i class="fa-sharp fa-solid fa-person-chalkboard"></i> Upcoming talks at the Vienna Workshop on Migration Modeling. <a href="https://thomasrobiglio.github.io/">Thomas Robiglio</a> will give a presentation on the sociodemographic differences in Austrian migration networks, while my talk  be about the multiscale patterns of migration flows in Austria.